SandyHoey/raven_movement/data/clean/README.txt

 Explanation of what each file is used for and each column (column type, units)

-gardiner_hunt_poly_roads (shp): a polygon for the Gardiner hunitng region based on a buffer outside Yellowstone boundary and roads as potential hunting access points
+gardiner_hunt_poly_roads (shp): a polygon for the Gardiner hunting region based on a buffer outside Yellowstone boundary and roads as potential hunting access points
+	gardiner_mtfwp_region: 5 km away from all roads 10 km from park boundary.
+Used for MTFWP rifle huntig season
+	gardiner_bison_region: 1 km away from the two parrallel roads (Hwy 89 & Olf Yellowstone Trail) that lead from Gardiner to Yankee Jim, stopping at the cattle grate.
+Used for the period after the MTFWP rifle season ends

 mcp90_shapefile (shp): exported shapefiles for the raven territories calculated using a 90% minimum convex polygon